csc-training/geocomputing_course/materials/parallel_python.md

 a = map(slow_function, input)
 print(list(a))

-# PARALLEL, with Dask futures with LocalCluster
-# Could be used also with SLURMCluster
-from dask.distributed import Client client = Client() futures = client.map(slow_function, input)
-a = client.gather(futures)
-print(a)

 # PARALLEL, with Dask delayed functions
-# Can be used with default scheduler, LocalCluster or SLURMCluster
 from dask import delayed
 from dask import compute
 list_of_delayed_functions = []